matt77hias/Blog/_posts/2020-08-25-mage-asserts.md

 	while(false)
 ```

-So what could our custom assert do inside the constant-evaluated context?
+So what can `MAGE_ENSURE` do inside the constant-evaluated context?
 We cannot use [`assert`](https://en.cppreference.com/w/cpp/error/assert), as Microsoft's STL for example defines it as:

 ```c++
 #ifdef NDEBUG